lowrycito/handbook/pages/study-manual-general-handbook-26-temple-recommends.md

 Authorized priesthood leaders conduct interviews before a member can receive a temple recommend.
 Instructions are in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
 Priesthood leaders should issue a recommend only if the member answers the temple recommend questions appropriately.

 Temple recommend interviews allow members to demonstrate that they have a testimony and are striving to obey God’s commandments and follow His prophets.
 Priesthood leaders also affirm, through the interview, that the member is worthy.

-See [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29") for additional information about conducting temple recommend interviews.
+See [26.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29") for information about conducting temple recommend interviews.

-In stakes, a member of the stake presidency or a stake clerk activates the temple recommend in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") after it is issued.
-In districts, a member of the mission presidency or a mission clerk activates the recommend.
-Recommends for proxy baptisms and confirmations are activated when they are printed by a member of the bishopric or by the branch president.
-He uses [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") to print the recommends.

 26.3.1

+### Issuing Temple Recommends for Proxy Baptisms and Confirmations

+Temple recommends for proxy baptisms and confirmations authorize members to participate in baptisms and confirmations for the dead.
+They are issued to unendowed members who have been baptized and confirmed.

+Members who have been previously endowed are not issued a recommend for proxy baptisms and confirmations.

+Members are eligible for these recommends beginning in January of the year they turn 12.
+A male Church member must be ordained to a priesthood office before he may receive a temple recommend.

+In a ward, the bishop or an assigned counselor interviews unendowed members for temple recommends for proxy baptisms and confirmations.
+In a branch, only the branch president conducts temple recommend interviews.
+(For an exception, see [23.6.1](/study/manual/general-handbook/23?lang=eng&id=title_number15-p52#title_number15 "/study/manual/general-handbook/23?lang=eng&id=title_number15-p52#title_number15").)

+The leader conducting the interview follows the guidelines in [26.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29").
+Temple recommend interviews should not be rushed.
+They should be private.
+However, the person being interviewed may invite a parent or another adult to be present.

+The leader issues a recommend through [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") if the member is worthy.
+These recommends require only the signatures of the member and a member of the bishopric or the branch president.

+Recommends for proxy baptisms and confirmations are activated in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") by a member of the bishopric or by the branch president.

+For information about issuing recommends to members who are preparing to receive their endowment or be sealed to a spouse, parents, or children, see [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G").

+26.3.2

-### Temple Recommend Interviews for Members in Wards and Branches
+### Issuing Temple Recommends for Endowed Members

+Temple recommends for endowed members authorize members to participate in all temple ordinances for the deceased.
+They are issued to members who have previously been endowed.
+(For members receiving their own endowment, see [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G").)

-In a ward, the bishop or an assigned counselor conducts temple recommend interviews and issues recommends to those who are worthy.
+In a ward, the bishop or an assigned counselor conducts temple recommend interviews and issues recommends.
 In a branch, only the branch president conducts temple recommend interviews and issues recommends.

-In a ward, the bishop personally interviews members who:

-- Are receiving their own endowment (see [27.1](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number3-p30#title_number3 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number3-p30#title_number3") and [27.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number11-p69#title_number11 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number11-p69#title_number11")).
-- Are being sealed to a spouse (see [27.3](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number21-p108#title_number21 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number21-p108#title_number21")).

-In urgent cases when the bishop is unavailable, he may authorize one of his counselors to conduct these interviews.

-In large young single adult wards, bishops may authorize experienced counselors to conduct these interviews.

-Before issuing a recommend in the situations listed above, the bishop reviews the member’s record to verify that it does not include a notation about Church membership restrictions.
-For members receiving their own endowment or being sealed to a spouse, he also ensures that:

-- The person’s baptism and confirmation are recorded on the membership record.
-- Brethren have received the Melchizedek Priesthood.

-Sometimes, dates for a member’s baptism and confirmation or Melchizedek Priesthood ordination have not been recorded.
-In these situations, the ordinances must be verified and recorded, ratified, or performed again (see [38.2.6](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number44-p2762#title_number44 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number44-p2762#title_number44")).
+The leader conducting the interview follows the guidelines in [26.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29").
+Temple recommend interviews should not be rushed.
+They should be private.
+However, the person being interviewed may invite a spouse, parent, or another adult to be present.

+The leader issues a recommend through LCR if the member is worthy.

 After the interview by a member of the bishopric or the branch president, a member of the stake presidency interviews members who live in a stake.
 He signs the recommends of those who are worthy.
 A member of the mission presidency conducts the second interview for members who live in a district.
 He also signs the recommends of those who are worthy.
 A district president does not conduct temple recommend interviews unless authorized by the First Presidency.

-The stake or mission president personally interviews members who:
+In stakes, a member of the stake presidency or a stake clerk activates the temple recommend in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
+In districts, a member of the mission presidency or a mission clerk activates the recommend.

+For information about issuing temple recommends to members who are preparing to receive the endowment or be sealed to a spouse, parents, or children, see [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G").

+26.3.3

+### Issuing Temple Recommends for Living Ordinances

+Temple recommends for living ordinances are issued when members are preparing to:

-- Are receiving their own endowment.
+- Receive their own endowment (see [27.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number11-p69#title_number11 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number11-p69#title_number11")).
-- Are being sealed to a spouse.
+- Be sealed to a spouse (see [27.3](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number21-p108#title_number21 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number21-p108#title_number21")).
+- Be sealed to their parents (see [27.4](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number36-p119#title_number36 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number36-p119#title_number36")).
+- Have their children sealed to them (see [27.4](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number36-p119#title_number36 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number36-p119#title_number36")).

+To enter the temple, members who will be age 12 or older by the end of the year in which the ordinance occurs must also have either a recommend for proxy baptisms and confirmations or a recommend for endowed members.
+If needed, priesthood leaders may issue one of those recommends and the recommend for living ordinances during the same interview.

+The bishop or branch president and the stake president personally interview members preparing to receive temple ordinances.
-If the stake president is unavailable, he may authorize his counselors to conduct these interviews.

-A mission president may authorize his counselors to conduct these interviews as needed.
+In urgent cases when the bishop or stake president is unavailable, he may authorize one of his counselors to conduct these interviews.
+In a branch, only the branch president may conduct these interviews.

-In a young single adult stake, the stake president may authorize his counselors to conduct these interviews.
+In large young single adult wards and stakes, bishops and stake presidents may authorize experienced counselors to conduct these interviews.

-26.3.2
+In a district, the mission president or an assigned counselor conducts these interviews.
+District presidents do not conduct these interviews unless the First Presidency has authorized them to issue temple recommends.

+The leader conducting the interview follows the guidelines in [26.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number29-p115#title_number29").
+Temple recommend interviews should not be rushed.
+They should be private.
+However, the person being interviewed may invite a spouse, parent, or another adult to be present.

+Before issuing a recommend for living ordinances, the bishop or branch president reviews the member’s record to verify that it does not include a notation about Church membership restrictions.
+He also reviews the member’s information using Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
+He digitally signs the recommend for living ordinances if the member is worthy and prepared to receive temple ordinances.
+He then submits it to the stake or mission president using Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").

+The stake president or a member of the mission presidency then interviews the member.
+He digitally signs the recommend if the member is worthy and prepared to receive temple ordinances.
+He then submits it to the temple using Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
+If needed, he also signs the member’s recommend for endowed members (see [26.3.2](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10")).

+For information about members preparing to receive temple ordinances, see [27.1.1](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number4-p15#title_number4 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number4-p15#title_number4") and [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5").

+For information about members preparing to receive the endowment, see [27.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number11-p69#title_number11 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number11-p69#title_number11").

+For information about members preparing to be sealed to a spouse, see [27.3](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number21-p108#title_number21 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number21-p108#title_number21").

+For information about members preparing to be sealed to parents, see [27.4](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number36-p119#title_number36 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number36-p119#title_number36").

+See [27.4.5](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number40-p119#title_number40 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number40-p119#title_number40") and [38.4.2](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number81-p27797#title_number81 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number81-p27797#title_number81") for additional policies on observing sealings and being sealed to parents.

+26.3.4

-### [icon, guidelines for adaptation](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3 "/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3") Temple Recommend Interviews for Members in Isolated Areas
+### [icon, guidelines for adaptation](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3 "/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3") Issuing Temple Recommends to Members in Isolated Areas

 Some members live in areas that would require expensive travel or great difficulty to meet with a member of the stake or mission presidency.
 In these situations, a member of the stake or mission presidency may meet virtually with the member to conduct a temple recommend interview (see [31.4](/study/manual/general-handbook/31?lang=eng&id=title_number21-p262#title_number21 "/study/manual/general-handbook/31?lang=eng&id=title_number21-p262#title_number21")).

-The leader digitally signs the recommend if the member is worthy.
-A member of the bishopric or the branch president then prints the recommend and gives it to the member.
+The leader issues the recommend if the member is worthy.
+If the member requests a printed recommend, a member of the bishopric or the branch president prints the recommend for the member.

 This policy also applies to members in the military who are in isolated areas.

 ![youth outside temple](https://www.churchofjesuschrist.org/imgs/17b848ac4b3011ed8648eeeeac1e4c2e67db25d2/full/%21500%2C/0/default)

-26.3.3
+26.4

-### Conducting a Temple Recommend Interview
+## Conducting a Temple Recommend Interview

 The temple is the house of the Lord.
 Entering the temple and participating in ordinances there is a sacred privilege.
 This privilege is reserved for those who are spiritually prepared and striving to live the Lord’s standards, as determined by authorized priesthood leaders.